MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 > The installation script uses `kubectl` to apply several configuration files to your environment.
 If you haven't installed `kubectl`, follow the instructions in [Connect to the cluster](/azure/aks/learn/quick-kubernetes-deploy-cli#connect-to-the-cluster) to connect to the cluster and access `kubectl`.

 > [!IMPORTANT]
 > Upgrades of the CSI driver are not currently supported.
-To use a newer version of the CSI driver, install the driver to a newly created AKS cluster.
+To use a newer version of the CSI driver, install the driver to a newly-created AKS cluster.

 ## Create and configure a persistent volume